Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Bordeaux is an unending parade of food and that parade often leads to chocolate.
 Wherever you turn in this city, chocolate is waiting to trap you.

-At the award-winning Saunion, just minutes from your dunes blanches and fresh-brewed Alchemist coffee, Thierry Lalet runs his kitchen with the energy of a startup entrepreneur.
 Ganache, praline, fondant – nothing escapes his spatula.
 While one tray cools, another crystallises and yet another hardens.
 Marzipan is shaped into little animals, and cherries Clémenceau, which have macerated in rhum for five months, prepare to be coated.

-During my visit, I received a tour of the "back room" and watched as chocolate eggs and hens and these marzipan-filled delights were being prepared ahead of Easter – and tasted one, of course!
+During my visit, I received a tour of the "back room" and watched as chocolate eggs and hens and these marzipan-filled delights were being prepared ahead of Easter – and tasted some, of course!

 There are often arguments about which country makes the best chocolate...
 France belongs right up there and I've had some of the best chocolate I've ever tasted here.
 But just to be sure, I shall continue my research.

-With the precision of a field marshal, Thierry has to plan ahead, not only for supplies but for special holidays – and trends.
 Back at school, he wasn't even sure he wanted to follow his parents' footsteps into chocolate (he is the fourth generation).
 He was eventually won over and now sleeps with a notepad by his bed in case his creative juices flow when the night is deep.

 Chocolate isn't an easy food to make and many details need to be kept in mind: temperature, light, the environment, humidity... but in France, a huge consumer of chocolate (7.3 kg per person per year), the challenge is worth it.
-An anecdote: we are the only country in the world that eats more dark than milk chocolate.

 And why stop at one chocolate shop when you can have another?
 Cadiot-Badie is the oldest chocolate shop in Bordeaux and, understandably in this city, is known for its various chocolate-wine combinations.
+You'll just have to try several for yourself.

 If you're a foodie, this is where you want to roam any morning from Tuesday to Sunday.
 France's food markets, like the Halles Paul Bocuse in Lyon, are destinations in themselves.
-The Marché des Capucins is the city's first covered market and has been in some kind of operation since 1749.

 It started as a cattle market, and eventually grew into trades and food, but the first roof came in 1863, expanding into two additional pavilions joined by a glass and iron gallery.
 This allowed horse-pulled buses to navigate between the two halls.